Who says Scouts is boring?

 Disadvantages?
 The requirements for proving everything's safe can stifle what they can do.
 And Scouts are now aged from 11 until their 14th birthday (plus a few months' grace), so just as you've got someone who's experienced, useful and responsible, off they go to the Explorer unit to have even more fun.
 But hey...

-Anyway, after two years I decided that the emphasis on H&S paperwork rather than real Scouting (in that particular Group) was doing neither the Scouts nor my sanity any good, so have reverted to just helping in the District as and when as a member of Scouting Active Service.
+Anyway, after two years I decided that the emphasis on H&S paperwork rather than real Scouting (in that particular Group) was doing neither the Scouts nor my sanity any good, so reverted to helping in the District as a member of Scouting Active Service.
 It's good to tell people I'm in the SAS.